-In 2014 our little eco friendly party store stopped selling latex balloons.
+In 2014 Eco Party Box stopped selling latex balloons.
 It was a big deal at the time because they were one of our best sellers.
 But there was something telling us “stop with balloons.
 They are damaging wildlife.
 You are not being told the truth by the balloon industry.”

-The balloon industry was in full chorus: ‘they are biodegradable, the biodegrade at the rate of an oak leaf, they are not harmful to wildlife.”
+The balloon industry was in full chorus: ‘they are biodegradable, they biodegrade at the rate of an oak leaf, they are not harmful to wildlife.”

 Read more about where we stood at that time here.